stefanux/sysops-collection/README.md

 Role requirements
 -----------------

-good documentation!

-code formatting (ansible-lint)
+good documentation (preferably a link to a basic user documentation too)

 example playbook

+proper code formatting (ansible-lint)

-classify variables per role (enable automation/custom GUIs)
+classify variables per role
-- required (execution fails if not defined):
+- required (execution fails if not defined)
-- recommended
+- recommended (common customization)
-- optional
+- optional (less commonly changed)

+dependencies
+- other roles
+- neede pip-modules on target

+definition of variables and dependencies (see above) need to be machine-readable to enable automation/custom GUIs) -> 2DO define fileformat!

+python3 is required

+active maintainers!

 Dependencies
 ------------